 Next, SMTP.com’s team will review and approve your account (which may take up to 24 hours).
 This approval will likely require you to provide additional details/clarification, so please keep an eye on your email for any updates.

-Once you’re SMTP.com account is all set up, or you’ve logged into an existing account, you’ll be ready to start the setup process.
+Once your SMTP.com account is all set up, or you’ve logged into an existing account, you’ll be ready to start the setup process.
 Keep this window open, though, as we’ll use it in the next step.

 2. Adding the SPF Record to Your Site’s DNS